 At a Glance

-• Select a project type and enter your property value and estimated project cost – the estimator applies typical UK uplift ranges to show low, mid, and high return scenarios – how this estimator works
+Select a project type and enter your property value and estimated project cost; the estimator applies typical UK uplift ranges to show low, mid, and high return scenarios.

-• The net gain figure is the key output – it shows whether the estimated value added exceeds the project cost, and by how much at each scenario – understanding the results
+The net gain figure is the most useful reading; it shows whether the estimated value added exceeds the project cost, and by how much at each scenario.

-• Enable the street ceiling toggle if you know the top price similar properties on your street achieve – this flags over-improvement risk, which is one of the most common and costly mistakes in home improvement borrowing – the street ceiling and why it matters
+Enable the street ceiling toggle if you know the top price similar properties on your street achieve; this flags over-improvement, which is one of the most common and costly mistakes in home improvement borrowing.

 Home improvement ROI estimator